intersel/Blapy/README.md

 # UPIApplication
 UPIApplication is a jQuery plugin that helps you to handle and manage an ajax web application from a usual way of generating web pages like with php or a standard CMS.
-It may help you to transforms your "normal" web site in a web application, creating easily ajax/rest calls without the hassle of changing the way you develop websites.
+It may help you to transform your "normal" web site in a web application, creating easily ajax/rest calls without the hassle of changing the way you develop websites.

 #Who could need it?
 Everyone using a (php) CMS that generates web pages and would like to transform his website to an application-like website, ie that does not reload each page during the user navigation but only the needed block within the page.